locoframework/loco-js/README.md

 If WebSocket connection can't be established, Loco-JS starts periodically checking for new notifications via AJAX polling.

-# 🔩 Merging classes

-Loco-JS exports, among others, the `Controllers` and `Models` objects.
-To work correctly, it requires to merge all defined controllers and models with these object.
-Merging controllers is described in [Loco-JS-Core repo](https://github.com/locoframework/loco-js-core#-merging-classes).
-Loco-JS-Core is a part of Loco-JS that can be used separately.
-Merging custom models with `Models` object is required to receive messages sent from the server and related to them.

 # 🏛 Structure

 Loco-JS exports the following structure: